 Virginia has already demonstrated herself to be a dynamic, energetic and skilled dance educator.
-Notably, she shows the following strengths, among many other attributes: 1) a deep passion for the arts, exemplified through artistic skill, and an enthusiasm for helping students discover their own confidence and creativity, 2) flexibility to adapt to classroom arrangement and programming structure, 3) detailed and purposeful curriculum planning, able to cater learning outcomes and activities to student background Stephen Goobie, Principal, Bodwell High School
+Notably, she shows the following strengths, among many other admirable attributes: 1) a deep passion for the arts, exemplified through artistic skill, and an enthusiasm for helping students discover their own confidence and creativity, 2) flexibility to adapt to a unique classroom arrangement and programming structure, 3) detailed and purposeful curriculum planning, able to cater original learning ou Stephen Goobie, Principal, Bodwell High School

 THANK YOU!
 Your passion comes through your dance and it reminds us of why we do what we do.
 For the love of creation, expression, and connection.
 You have made a huge impact on me and the community.
 Karen Pighin,Community Arts and Culture Animator, North Vancouver Recreation and Culture